IndieMasco/TechEdWeek6Assignment/READme.md

 The overall design changed a little as I was putting it all together.
 I didn't like how the images were so big on the page; it just didn't look very pleasing to the eye to me, so I made the images smaller.
 They are still big enough to be the main focus of the gallery, though.

-I've added an image of both my wireframe and gallery so I can show what little changes I have made.
-There are still things I would like to play around with in CSS to help make it look better and not have so much dead space.
+I've added images of my wireframe and what it actually looks like on desktop and mobile so I can show what little changes I have made.
+There are still a couple of bits I want to play around with in CSS just to help finish off the styling.

 <div align="center">
 Wireframe